Mero Share and DEMAT in Nepal: the mistakes that cost first-time investors real money

 Mistake 6: Choosing the wrong DP at login

 Mero Share login asks you to select your DP (Depository Participant) from a dropdown before entering your username and password.
-Many investors have DEMAT accounts at multiple DPs — for example, one opened at a bank during an old promotion, and a newer one at a capital firm.
+Plenty of investors have DEMAT accounts at multiple DPs.
+One opened at a bank during an old promotion, say, and a newer one at a capital firm.

 Mistake 7: PAN/name mismatch between bank and DEMAT

 Allotment systems verify that the name on your Mero Share application matches the name on the linked bank account.
-Small differences — middle name spelt differently, "Chhetri" vs "Chettri", or PAN registered under a different surname — cause rejection at the verification step.
+Small differences cause rejection at the verification step.
+Middle name spelt differently.
+"Chhetri" vs "Chettri".
+PAN registered under a different surname.

 Fix: When you open your DEMAT, give the exact name as on your PAN card.
 When you register a bank account for ASBA, verify the bank has the same exact name on file.
 Mismatch is easier to prevent at account opening than to fix retroactively.